My name is Nell Stephenson.

 I started my blog in 2007 and began the gradual segue from a small business consisting of local private training clientele to one which enabled me to begin to reach people in greater numbers.

-I now work with clients globally to help them learn how to implement Paleo into their daily regime.
+I now work with clients globally to help them learn how to implement a Paleo-Inspired eating blueprint into their daily regime.

 I’ve had the opportunity to be featured on the Dr. Oz show as a Paleo expert and visit incredible cities around the world to educate about the impact food has on our health.